dubrie/public/books.md

 ### Finished Books

 #### 2021
+- [Begin Again:  James Baldwin's America and Its Urgent Lessons For Our Own](/archive/books/begin-again.md) by Eddie S. Guade Jr. :thumbsup: :star:
 - [The 99% Invisible City: A Field Guide to the Hidden World of Everyday Design](/archive/books/the-99-invisible-city.md) by Roman Mars and Kurt Kohlstedt :thumbsup:
 - [An Elegant Puzzle: Systems of Engineering Management](/archive/books/an-elegant-puzzle.md) by Will Larson :thumbsup:
 - [Switching To Solar: What We Can Learn from Germany's Success in Harnessing Clean Energy](/archive/books/switching-to-solar.md) by Bob Johnstone